A Survey on Causal Discovery: Theory and Practice: Causal Discovery

+where $k$ is the number of parameters of the model and $\hat{L}$ is the maximum value of the likelihood for the given model.
+Models achieving a lower value of AIC are preferred, i.e. they explain better the observed data.
+Another common scoring criterion is offered by the Bayesian Information Criterion (BIC) \mbox{\cite{schwarz1978estimating}}, also known as the Schwarz Information Criterion:

-We report a brief list of scores for reference, such as the Akaike Information Criterion (AIC) \cite{akaike1974criterion}, the Bayesian Information Criterion (BIC) \cite{schwarz1978estimating}, the Bayesian Dirichlet equivalent uniform (BDeu) \cite{geiger1994learning} and the Bayesian Dirichlet sparse (BDs) \cite{scutari2016empirical}.
+which differs from AIC due to the parameters penalty term that takes into account the number of observations $n$.
+Others commonly used scoring critera are the Bayesian Dirichlet equivalent uniform (BDeu) \mbox{\cite{geiger1994learning}} and the Bayesian Dirichlet sparse (BDs) \mbox{\cite{scutari2016empirical}}.

-\begin{definition}[Optimal Equivalence Class] Let $[G]^*$ be the equivalence class that is a perfect map of the probability distribution $P$ and \textbf{D} the associated data set.
-In the limit of the number of samples:
+\begin{definition}[Optimal Equivalence Class] Let $[G]^*$ be the equivalence class that is a perfect map of the probability distribution $P$ and \textbf{D} the associated dataset. $[G]^*$ is said to be the \textit{optimal} equivalence class if and only if: